Acting Auditions for the Wyldewood Players 2023

-- Some supplies and references purchase will be required, as well as some reading or memorization prior to arrival.
+- Some supplies and reference materials purchase will be required, as well as some reading or memorization prior to arrival.

 - Transportation and expenses for promotional outings will be provided.

-Housing is provided.
-Festival housing meets all State and local fire and safety codes and takes the form of either lofts above Festival buildings and stages (with electricity and separate access to hot and cold running water, showers, bathroom and cooking facilities); or sharing a house in nearby Oswego, NY (usually 4-8 actors per house).
-Rooms in housing off-site or in lofts will be single occupancy only.
-All housing is within a 12-mile radius of the site so having a car for transportation is best, but shared rides among the cast are often arranged.
+Housing is provided for all cast members.
+Festival housing meets all State and local fire and safety codes and takes the form of lofts above Festival buildings and stages (with electricity and separate access to hot and cold running water, showers, bathroom and cooking facilities).
+Rooms will be single occupancy only, and lockable.
+Having a car for transportation is best, but shared rides among the cast are often arranged.